ISTANBUL BLOG: No monetary messin’ from ailing Erdogan ahead of his video date with Putin

 On April 27, Erdogan’s health minister, Fahrettin Koca, said that Erdogan’s health difficulty was gastroenteritis, a common bacterial or viral infection known as stomach flu.

-Armed incidents, in the form of knife assaults and guns being fired around opposition party headquarters and election campaign locations, continue.
-However, so far been there have been no casualties, despite some bullets striking party buildings.
-Some observers war-gaming the notion that Erdogan’s officials might attempt to declare a fake victory for their man expect that some jarring tensions would be sown in Turkish society ahead of such a move by “events”.
-But events so far have been far from what would be needed to deliver the required shock to the system.
+Armed incidents, in the form of knife assaults and guns being fired around opposition parties' headquarters and election campaign locations, continue.
+However, so far there have been no casualties, despite some bullets striking party buildings.
+Some observers war-gaming the notion that Erdogan’s officials might attempt to declare a fake election victory for their man expect that some jarring tensions would be sown in Turkish society ahead of such a move by “events”.
+But events to date have been far from what would be needed to deliver the required shock to the system.

 Those with their eye on the ball know that Erdogan is guaranteed a stunning defeat in a free vote at the polls.
-There are tens of millions in Turkey with hunger issues thanks to country’s economic disaster.
+There are tens of millions in Turkey with hunger issues thanks to the country’s economic disaster (which started long before covid and other ills such as the Ukraine war).
 In the first round of voting in just over two weeks’ time, Erdogan can only attract a maximum vote share in the 30%s, while main rival Kemal Kilicdaroglu will be in the 60%s.

-Nonsensical arguments suggesting a “tight” or “neck-and-neck” race based on some highly questionable opinion surveys are, let’s contend, due to the well-known ignorance dominating the mainstream media’s coverage of Turkey.
-The taking of opinion polls is a problematic method of research.
+Nonsensical arguments suggesting a “tight” or “neck-and-neck” race based on some highly questionable opinion polling are, let’s contend, due to the well-known ignorance dominating the mainstream media’s coverage of Turkey.
+The taking of opinion surveys is a problematic method of research.
 The fact that the mainstream media has a collective belief in the method does not, unfortunately, change that reality.

 The procedural wheels for the elections continue to turn.
 On April 27, voting at ballot boxes abroad began.